The PPR Initiative is funded under the Sustainable Canadian Agricultural Partnership, a federal-provincial-territorial initiative.

 All activities involved along a chain related to the production, processing, storing, shipping, distributing and retailing of agriculturally produced products that are not intended for human consumption (e.g. corn grown, processed, and sold for ethanol production).

 All activities involved along a chain related to the production, processing, storing, shipping, distributing and retailing of food (e.g. corn grown, processed, packaged and sold to consumers).

 Relating to the integrated complex chain that includes primary agriculture and inputs, food and beverage processing, distribution, transportation, wholesale and retail of food, food services, and consumers.

-Agri-food industry participants who provide Premises Information to the Provincial Premises Registry for the purposes of obtaining a Premises Identification Number.
+Agri-food industry participants who provide Premises Information to the Provincial Premises Registry Initiative for the purposes of obtaining a Premises Identification Number.

 Organized and comprehensive programs and activities taken to deal with actual or potential emergencies or disasters.
 Emergency Management has four components:

 A system that captures, stores, analyzes, manages, and presents spatial data.

 Latitude and longitude points on a map to determine a unique position, location or point on the Earth's surface.